 Thank Your Interviewers

 This is a topic of some dissension in this office.
 I couldn’t care less about receiving a thank-you note.
 But apparently, I am in the minority.
 So good form is to send a thank-you note.
 It is pretty much universally accepted to do it via email, but if you want to go the extra-charming route, send a handwritten one.
 A few things to include:

 - A personal note about something you discussed with each interviewer

 Let me reiterate, these are inspired by true stories.

 Do not lie on your resume, your cover letter, your application, or during your interview.
 Lying is always a bad strategy — partially because you have to keep up with all of the lies (super hard and taxing) and, more importantly, you will most likely get caught.
 Plus, duh, no one likes a liar.

 So let me dig back into the D Custom anecdote trunk.
 We have twice had people in an interview who went in-depth about particular pieces on websites or in magazines that they had written.
 Great, right?
 They were following my rule about including relevant information about published works.
 What they weren’t doing was following this tip, the one about honesty.
 Because, big reveal, they were talking about content that we had written.
 Small world … you don’t know our lives, but we sure as hell do.

 So, 1,500 words later, I am done pontificating.
-If you want to intern with us, you now have lots of inside tips — and my email.
-Please drop me a line so I can offer unrequested advice on how to run your life — just like your mom and dad do.
-And check out D Custom’s social channels here, here, here, and here.
+If you want to intern with us, you now have lots of inside tips.
+Check out D Custom’s social channels here, here, here, and here.
 Like!
 Share!
-Spread the gospel!
 Just talk to us; we like rando conversations.